cody6750/web-crawler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The Web Crawler is designed to be deployed on AWS EC2 as a Docker container, though it can be deployed locally by building and executing the exectuable or deploying the Docker container locally on your machine.
+The Web Crawler is designed to be deployed on AWS EC2 as a Docker container implementing a REST API, though it can be deployed locally by building and executing the exectuable or deploying the Docker container locally on your machine.
 This section will cover 2 of the ways to do so.
 Please note that these instructions are for Mac OS using a bash terminal.

 ### Build locally without Docker